Audio and Video Troubleshooting

 Be sure to check the following before you begin troubleshooting:

-- Poor weather conditions and sun spots may interrupt audio or video for satellite and antenna users.
+- Poor weather conditions and sun spots might interrupt audio or video for satellite and antenna users.

-- Electromagnetic interference can occur if the box is placed directly on top of an A/V receiver, speakers, or other consumer electronic device.
+- Electromagnetic interference can occur if the DVR is placed directly on top of an A/V receiver, speakers, or other consumer electronic device.

-- If you are experiencing a loud hum or static while listening to live or recorded programs, you may need to lower the volume on your set top box.
+- If you are experiencing a loud hum or static while listening to live or recorded programs, you might need to lower the volume on your set top box.

 If the video quality drops significantly while a recording is in progress, see My video quality gets worse when a recording starts on my box.